18F/dolores-landingham-slack-bot/CONTRIBUTING.md

 file is set to port `5000` or you will be unable to authenticate locally with MyUSA.

 If your server isn't defaulting to Port 5000, you may have to add a .foreman file to root directory.
-In the file, add "port: 5000".
+In the file, add `port: 5000`.

 ### Testing